Rethinking Transfer Learning for Medical Image Classification: Efficient transfer learning for MIC

 \subsection{Our truncated TL approach}

 Our method is radically simple: for an appropriate cutoff index $k$, we take the $k$ bottom layers $f_{k} \circ \dots \circ f_1$ from the pretrained DCNN model and then form and finetune the new predictor $h_t \circ f_{k} \circ \dots \circ f_1$.
-Our TruncatedTL (TTL) method is illustrated in \cref{fig:overview}(c, last row).
+Our TruncatedTL (TTL) method is illustrated in \cref{fig:overview}(i).

 The only crucial hyperparameter for TTL is the cutoff index $k$, which depends on the DCNN model and problem under consideration.
-For SOTA ResNet and DenseNet models that are popularly used in TL for MIC, there are always $4$ convolutional blocks each consisting of repeated basic convolutional structures; see, e.g., the bottom of \cref{fig:bimcv_layerwise_svcca} for an illustration of ResNet50.
+For SOTA ResNet and DenseNet models that are popularly used in TL for MIC, there are always $4$ convolutional blocks each consisting of repeated basic convolutional structures; see, e.g., the bottom of \cref{fig:overview} (ii) for an illustration of ResNet50.
 So we propose a hierarchical search strategy: \textbf{(1) Stage 1: coarse block search}.
 Take the block cutoffs as candidate cutoff points, and report the best-performing one; \textbf{(2) Stage 2: fine-grained layer search}.
 Search over the neighboring layers of the cutoff from \textbf{Stage 1} to optimize the performance.
 Since $k$ is also a crucial algorithm hyperparameter for TF and LWFT, we also adopt the same hierarchical search strategy for them when comparing the performance.